- January 24, 2017

 CAYNE is a free, single-player horror point-and-click game with an amazing story and graphics.
 Players help Hadley, the expecting protagonist, escape from a mysterious facility and uncover the truth about her baby.
 The game boasts isometric backgrounds, 3D animated characters, quality FMV, and intuitive puzzles, making for a gritty and immersive experience.

-- Some puzzles are illogical or require trial and error, leading to frustration and potential reliance on walkthroughs.
+- Puzzles can be illogical and require trial and error, leading to frustration.

 story